Efficient Anomaly Detection Using Self-Supervised Multi-Cue Tasks: Results

 The experiment results are displayed in \lbltab \ref{tab:sota-table} and a detailed evaluation on the CIFAR-10 dataset is included in \lbltab \ref{tab:sota-table3}.
 We note that for the sake of fair comparison in the same conditions, we re-evaluate almost all methods ourselves using existing implementations.

 Our method maintains among the best accuracies on coarse object and fine-grained anomaly detection.
 It improves upon PuzzleGeom, and closes the gap toward semi-supervised performances with a small AUC difference of 0.5\% on CIFAR-100.
+Compared to previous pretext tasks such as rotation detection, our proposed tasks can better focus on local parts of the image.
+The re-colorization task will target more fine-grained local textures while the puzzle task and intra-piece tint detection will work on higher-scale geometrical and colorimetric features of the image.
 We also show that our method greatly improves anti-spoofing detection performance on WMCA.
 It even outperforms the supervised model and semi-supervised anomaly detection methods which have access up to 75\% of the anomalous data.

 In general we can notice that hybrid methods, although efficient for smaller problems, do not extend well to high-dimensional data.
 The evaluated reconstruction-based methods also tend to fall behind pretext-task oriented models.
 On the other hand, two-stage contrastive methods like DROC-contrastive produce very competitive performance.
 This model combines different techniques including contrastive representation learning, distribution augmentation and OC-SVM.
 It performs slightly better than ours on the F-MNIST dataset and reaches the same AUC on CIFAR-10 but on the more challenging one, CIFAR-100, we obtain a gain of nearly 2\%.
 Moreover, we note that distribution augmentation and OC-SVM could also be used on the concatenation of our learned representations to reach better accuracy.